 With personal injury protection (PIP) coverage, the insurance company pays — within specified limits — the medical, hospital and funeral expenses of the insured person, wages lost due to injuries, people in the insured vehicle and pedestrians struck by the insured vehicle.
 While it’s only available in certain states, some states require it.

 PIP is often referred to as "no-fault" coverage because it pays for the medical expenses of the policyholder and others in the policyholder’s car regardless of who caused the accident.
 This is a selling point for many drivers, since they don’t have to wait for the insurance company to determine blame in order to be compensated.

 PIP limits work differently than they do with bodily injury liability coverage in that they usually pay for a percentage of the expenses that result from the accident; some policies cover up to 80% of the costs.
 But if your household already has health insurance with excellent post-accident benefits, you may choose to opt for a plan with lower PIP limits.

 If you allow someone like a roommate, spouse or child to sometimes drive your car, you’ll want to list the person as an occasional driver on your policy.

-Caveat: Insurance companies have the ability to pick and choose to whom they will extend coverage.
+But insurance companies can pick and choose to whom they will extend coverage.
 Some base their decision on how frequently the person uses the car (e.g., 25% of the time), while others look at the total number of miles the person drives the vehicle (e.g., 25% of the annual mileage).

-One of the more common situations in which you’d add an occasional driver to your policy is if you had a teenager who sometimes borrows your car.
-This would likely result in a lower premium than if you were to list your kid as a primary driver—but would still likely raise your rates overall.
+You might want this if you had a teenager who sometimes borrows your car.
+This would likely result in a lower premium than if you were to list your kid as a primary driver — but would still likely raise your rates overall.
 Your child can, however, help minimize the costs if she does well in school and your insurance company offers a “good student discount.”